NielsBongers/AERIUS-API-examples/README.md

     file_dest = "output.zip"
 ```

- point the code to your GML file, set a desired output file name, and let it run.
+Then, point the code to your GML file, set a desired output file name, and let it run.

 It usually takes around a minute to run everything.
 Once it's done, the service sends back a ZIP containing another GML file with a huge amount of information (~5 MB compressed, 126 MB uncompressed).